If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 The 1,137 olfactory receptor genes found in this reptile are approximately identical to the number of genes found in cows, which is one of the reasons why this reptile was able to make it into this list.

-The Chinese softshell turtle is a turtle species that is native to Asia but has now made its way to the United States, where it is now an invasive species.
+The Chinese softshell turtle is a species native to Asia but has now made its way to the United States, where it is now an invasive species.

 Regardless of a person’s gender, it can reach a maximum height of 13 feet.